K-E-R-A-D/BARcSharp/README.md

 # What's next after you get the .bwav files?

-you can play the .bwav files using a plugin called vgmstream for a foobar2000 player: https://www.foobar2000.org/components/view/foo_input_vgmstream
+you can play the .bwav files using a plugin called vgmstream for a foobar2000 player: https://www.foobar2000.org/components/view/foo_input_vgmstream , and you can even convert them to .wav files